Fuji Mountain Guides

 Food

-Three Day Mt.
+3 Day Mt.
 Fuji Discovery Food

 Throughout your entire 3 days with us on Mt.
 Fuji, you will enjoy locally sourced vegetables and meat, including a farm to table barbecue feast hosted by Satoyama Vacation.
 Read on to discover whats in store for your meals on the 3-Day Mt.
 Fuji Discovery Trip.

-Day 1 Dinner
+Day 1 Lunch and Dinner

-Akaiwa Hachigo mountain hut, uses its farmed vegetables at the base of Mt.
+For dinner, the Akaiwa Hachigo mountain hut, uses its farmed vegetables at the base of Mt.
 Fuji to concoct a delicious bowl of Japanese curry for dinner.
 And its not just one bowl, its all you can eat!
 This mountain hut does not have a vegetarian option available.
 However, if we are informed in advanced of your dietary needs, our guides can carry up vegetarian or vegan curry packs up with them for your dinner.

 Picture